 4. TRY THE SCENT FOR ATLEAST A DAY.
 Apply scents in areas that are least washed during the day such as wrists, elbow crooks, behind the ears and chest areas.
 This ensures that the scent gets

 enough time to work with your body chemistry, the scent could start out great but you need more than a few hours to figure out if a scent is perfect for you.

 5. RE-BOUND WITH SCENTS.
 Fragrances tend to have three signature notes top note which usually lasts for the first twenty minutes or so; the middle or heart note and finally the base note which last longer for about four hours.
 If you like a scent but aren’t sure, do not be afraid to try it out again.

 6. WHEN OVERWHELMED SMELL THYSELF.
 When trying out scents it is easy to get overwhelmed if you do, smell your unfragranced armpits.
 It may sound really gross but the smell of your own

 scent and body PH will neutralize any foreign fragrances.

 7. UNDERSTAND THE PRICING.
-Fragrances that are cheaper tend to have a very strong top note that means they smell great for just a few minutes and then you have to reapply.
+Fragrances that are cheaper tend to have a very strong top note which means they smell great for just a few minutes and then you have to reapply.
 However, the more expensive ones have base notes and heart notes that that last longer.
-Finally every person is unique so the scent you choose should best reflect who you are.
+Finally, every person is unique so the scent you choose should best reflect who you are.
 Take time to choose the correct one for you and ensure you give your perfume her time and proper application.
 This way you will always smell great and leave an unforgettable yet mysterious aura about you.

 I think fragrance might be more important than clothes.
 Because, like music or food, scent is a very direct sensory stimulant.
 It provokes the senses, it brings up emotion and memory and feeling. – Tom Ford